Select Page

 Aging & Youth 2023-2024

-The Senate Aging & Youth Committee met today for a voting meeting Off-the-Floor in the Rules Room and considered the following bills and amendment:
+The Senate Aging & Youth Committee met on March 7, 2023 for a voting meeting Off-the-Floor to considered the following bills and amendment:

 SB 167 (BAKER): Amends Act 21 of 1967, the Human Services Code, to make its mandates covering the provision of services for dependent and delinquent juveniles consistent with those of the Juvenile Act.